Locally unsplit families of rational curves of large anticanonical degree on Fano manifolds: Fano manifolds with a locally unsplit family of rational curves of anticanonical degree

-Then one of the following holds: \begin{enumerate}[$(a)$] \item $X$ is the blow-up of $\pr^n$ along a linear subspace of codimension $2$; \item $X\cong\pr^1\times\pr^{n-1}$; \item $D^{\perp}\cap\NE(X)$ is an extremal ray of $X$, whose associated contraction is divisorial and sends its exceptional divisor to a point; the other extremal contraction of $X$ is either a (singular) conic bundle, or the blow-up of a smooth variety along a smooth subvariety of codimension $2$. \end{enumerate} \end{lemma} \begin{proof} By Remark \ref{locuns}, $\N(D,X)=\R[V]$.
+Then one of the following holds: \begin{enumerate}[$(a)$] \item $X$ is the blow-up of $\pr^n$ along a linear subspace of codimension $2$; \item $X\cong\pr^1\times\pr^{n-1}$; \item $D^{\perp}\cap\NE(X)$ is an extremal ray of $X$, whose associated contraction is divisorial and sends its exceptional divisor to a point; the other extremal contraction of $X$ is either a (singular) conic bundle, or the blow-up of a smooth variety along a smooth subvariety of codimension $2$. \end{enumerate} \end{lemma} \begin{remark} The only examples known to the authors of Fano manifolds with dimension $n\geq 3$, Picard number $\rho_X=2$, and having a locally unsplit dominating family of rational curves of anticanonical degree $n$, are $\pr^1\times\pr^{n-1}$ and the varieties from Example \ref{exampleM}.
+These are obtained as the blow-up of $\pr^n$ along a smooth subvariety $A$, of dimension $n-2$ and degree $d\in\{1,\dotsc,n\}$, contained in a hyperplane.
+If $d=1$, this is case $(a)$ of Lemma \ref{contraction}.
+If $d>1$, this gives an example of case $(c)$ of Lemma \ref{contraction}. \end{remark} \begin{proof}[Proof of Lemma \ref{contraction}] By Remark \ref{locuns}, $\N(D,X)=\R[V]$.
 This implies that $D$ is nef since $D\cdot [V]\geq 0$.
 Let $R$ be an extremal ray of $X$ such that $D\cdot R>0$, and let $\sigma\colon X\to Y$ be the contraction of $R$.
 By Lemma \ref{uno}, $Y$ is a smooth Fano variety, and either $\sigma$ is a blow-up with center $A_Y\subset Y$ smooth of codimension 2, or $\sigma$ is a conic bundle.
 Set $S:=D^{\perp}\cap\NE(X)$.
 Then $S$ is an extremal ray of $X$ by Proposition \ref{divisorial}.

 Suppose that we are in case $(i)$ of Proposition \ref{divisorial}.
 We show that we are in case $(a)$ or $(b)$.
 The contraction of $S$ is $\ph\colon X\to\pr^1$, $D$ is a fiber, and hence $D\cdot [V]=0$.
 Let $F$ be a general fiber of $\ph$.
 Then the family of rational curves from $V$ contained in $F$ is locally unsplit with anticanonical degree $\dim(F)+1$, thus $F\simeq\mathbb{P}^{n-1}$ by Theorem \ref{CMSBK}.